m-gnaedig/alert-event-handler/README.md

 * Deploy via [Kubectl](./yaml)
 * Deploy via [Helm](./hrel)

-### Configuration
+### Grafana or Prometheus Alertmanager Configuration
-The commands which shall be executed by an alert can be listed in the file "hook1.sh".

-After Create and Deploy the Pod to your Kubernetes Cluster you need also an Kubernetes Service to the Alert-Event-Handler Pod.

-Than you can setup your Event-Handler as a WebHook Alert Receiver in your Prometheus Alertmannager or Grafana Notification Channel.
+You can setup your Event-Handler as a WebHook Alert Receiver in your Prometheus Alertmannager or Grafana Notification Channel.
 http://\<Service-To-Your-Alert-Event-Handler>:9000/hooks/commands

 At the moment there is no Username and Password implemented.